Schiller Woods magic water pump

-The Schiller Woods magic water pump is a public water pump at Schiller Woods Forest Preserve in Cook County, Illinois, near Chicago.
+The Schiller Woods magic water pump is a public water pump at Schiller Woods Forest Preserve in Chicago, Illinois.
 Its water is believed by many local residents to have magical properties, improving health and vigor.
 Some believe that the pump's water extends the life of anyone who drinks from it regularly, leading to the nickname "Chicago's fountain of youth".

 History

 The current pump was installed in 1945, replacing earlier versions that date to the 1930s.
 As early as 1957, the pump drew press attention for its popularity.
 A 1950s Forest Preserve superintendent noted that the well was so well-used that "when the handle is broken, everyone in the [office] knows about it within an hour".
 The pump handle was briefly removed in 1974 due to impurities in the water, but restored in 1975 after the water cleared.

 Some regular drinkers of the pump's water, a good many of whom are Catholic members of Chicago's large Polish community, believe that the pump was blessed by Pope John Paul II when he visited Chicago in 1979, but there is no evidence to support the notion.
 The Schiller Woods magic pump is the most-used of over 200 pumps maintained by the Forest Preserve department of Cook County, necessitating yearly repairs.
+In 2024, a local brewery made a small batch of beer called "Regeneration Station" using the pump's water.